biprajeet/employeeserv/README.md

 - Unit Testing for all methods with logic, code coverage at 85%
 - SONAR issues removed
-- Project is broken down into packages and no classes exceed 100 line length
+- Project is broken down into logical packages (service, repository, configuration etc) and no classes exceed 100 line length

 Response